ampel360/Robbbo-T/docs/GP-AM/00/GP-AM-AMPEL-0100-00-001-A.md

 - **GP-AM-EDR-00-003-RPT-A**: Airworthiness & Certification Requirements Report
   - Documents the certification basis and airworthiness requirements
   - Addresses the unique challenges of certifying novel technologies

+- **GP-AM-AMPEL-0100-00-001-A**: GP-AM-00 General Document - Intro & General
+  - Provides a general introduction to Part I (Airframes - GP-AM) of the COAFI documentation set for the AMPEL360XWLRGA program

+- **GP-CM-BITT-ARCH-001-A**: Detailed Design - BlockThread Identificated Tree (BITT) Architecture
+  - Provides the detailed design for the BITT architecture

+- **GP-GB-RCOS-PL1-WING-001-A**: Robotics Cooperating System Description - Wing Box Assembly Cell 3
+  - Describes the cooperating robotic system used for wing box primary structure assembly in Cell 3

+- **GP-PM-AMPEL-MAINT-PLAN-GOLD-001-A**: AMPEL360XWLRGA - Gold Maintenance Service Plan
+  - Outlines the comprehensive Gold Maintenance Service Plan offered for the AMPEL360XWLRGA aircraft

+- **GP-CM-QCOPT-SCHED-ALGO-001-A**: QCOPT - QAOA Algorithm Design for HPC Resource Scheduling
+  - Details the design of the Quantum Approximate Optimization Algorithm (QAOA) used within the QCOPT module for optimizing HPC resource scheduling

+- **GP-PM-EOL-SENSOR-TEMP-001-A**: Dignified Component Functional End of Life Protocol - Temperature Sensors (XYZ-T1)
+  - Defines the procedure for assessing and dispositioning Temperature Sensor Model XYZ-T1 at its functional end of life

 ### 6.3 Cross-References to Other ATA Chapters